hajimetomura/COVID19_household_exp/README.md

 expvar_mobility_in_public_transportation.csv: This file contains transit_stations for Japan (nationwide) in the COVID-19 Community Mobility Reports published by Google.
 The unit: percent.
 The data frequency: daily.
 Available from: https://www.google.com/covid19/mobility/.

-expvar_nationwide_ave_of_absolute_humidity.csv: This file contains the population-weighted average of absolute humidity at the capitals of prefectures.
-The unit: g/m^3.
+expvar_nationwide_ave_of_weather_data.csv: This file contains the population-weighted average of absolute humidity and outside temperature at the capitals of prefectures.
+The unit: g/m^3 and Celsius degree.
 The data frequency: daily.
 The source: the author's calculation.

 weather_in_each_prefecure.csv: This file contains relative temperature, relative humidity, absolute humidity at the capital of each prefecture in Japan.
 The unit: Celsius degree (temperature); percent (relative humidity); g/m^3 (absolute humidity).
 The data frequency: daily.
 The sources: the Japan Meteorological Agency, the Government of Japan.
 Available from https://www.data.jma.go.jp/gmd/risk/obsdl/index.php; and the author's calculation.